Cellularity and subdivision of KLR and weighted KLRW algebras: Varying the quiver

 \subsection{Subdividing quivers}

 Now we come to one of our main definitions.

 \begin{Definition} We call \Ddots{2} a \emph{subdivision} of the simply laced edge \Ddots{1}. \end{Definition}

 \begin{Definition} Let $\Gamma$ and $\Sub{\Gamma}$ be two quivers as in \autoref{SS:Quiver}.
-Then $\Sub{\Gamma}$ is a \emph{(simply laced) subdivision} of $\Gamma$ if $\Sub{\Gamma}$ is obtained from $\Gamma$ by subdividing a finite number of simply laced edges, and potentially relabeling the vertices. \end{Definition}
+Then $\Sub{\Gamma}$ is a \emph{(simply laced) subdivision} of $\Gamma$ if $\Sub{\Gamma}$ is obtained from $\Gamma$ by subdividing a finite number of simply laced edges and, potentially, relabeling the vertices. \end{Definition}

 By definition, any subdivision of $\Gamma$ is obtained by successively replacing edges \Ddots{1} in a quiver with \Ddots{2}.
-(Note that we want to the orientations of the subdivided edges to be compatible with the original orientations.)
+In particular, the orientations of the subdivided edges are compatible with the original orientation of the subdivided edge.

 \begin{Examples} With respect to the quivers in \autoref{E:Quivers} we have: \begin{enumerate}

 \item The quiver $A_{\Z}$ is a subdivision of itself.

 \item If $e\geq d$, then the quiver $A^{(1)}_{e}$ is a subdivision of $A^{(1)}_{d}$.
 (Compare with \autoref{Ex:EasyQuiverVary}.)